Welcome to Sayreville Public Schools Nursing and Health Services!

 Medication While In School

 No medications will be administered at school without the accurately completed forms.
-Also, please check the expiration date on medications as we cannot accept expired medications.

 When Should My Student Stay Home From School?